kernyan/pywget/README.md

 # pywget
 wget in python using as low-level syscall as possible.
 Practically useless, just for educational purpose

+## restrictions
+- tcp only
+- no ssl
+- no gzip decompression

 ## outline
 1. get available target ip, port, protocol (UDP, TCP), family (IPv4, IPv6) underlying syscall - man 3 getaddrinfo